zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-create.md

 ### [Portal](#tab/portal)

-1) Navigate to your Virtual Machine Scale Set
+1) Navigate to your Virtual Machine Scale Set.
 2) Under **Availability + scale** select **Standby pool**.
 3) Select **Manage pool**.
 4) Provide a name for your pool, provisioning state and maximum and minimum ready capacity.